 Insurance should pay for the repairs.
 Therefore, it is so important to have proper coverage relative to the property price.

 Homeowners should have a team in place that includes an architect and contractor.
 They will work together with the mold remediator, and the public insurance adjuster, to determine how much money will be recuperated.
 This of course will influence the scope of the work to plan the re-building.

 From disaster to opportunity

 At EXD Architecture we see this moment of disaster as a potential opportunity for you.
-This could be the moment that you redesign your apartment to better fit your needs and lifestyle.
+This could be the moment that you redesign your apartment to better fit your need and lifestyle.
+We are interior architects who can tackle both the logistics and redesign of such a project.
 Our goal would be to help you live a better life after such an event, that rivals the one you had before!